chef-cft/habitat_windows_workstation/README.md

 - Initializes the instance
 - SysPreps the instance

+The image does not install Habitat intentionally because installing it is part of the workshop

 ### Running a packer build
 Should you need to update the ami, cd to `packer/aws` then run `packer build windows-2016.json`